EMVPack/core/ROADMAP.md

 We'll have tools to automatically validate and bump your version numbers, so you can focus on writing code instead of worrying about whether you've followed the rules.
 We'll also create a set of guides and best practices to help you navigate the wonderful world of versioning.

+## 7. Create econnomic model

+There is no sustainable economic model yet, but there are the following thoughts that require discussion and careful analysis:

+*   **Fee for use** Those implementations that have passed the audit have great value, the developers have spent a huge amount of money on development and audit, they are responsible.
+By implementation, I mean not just a ready-made smart contract code, but a deployed smart contract implementation.
+And if another project pays for using such an implementation when using it, then at least it will pay off.
+Popular contracts will be able to make good money, and those who use it can easily prove that they are using an audited implementation of a specific smart contract.

+*   **Pay for public** Without any fee you can register package, but this package will be without public indexer, he will be just for you and your team.
+But if you ready to show for all comunnity? you should to pay some fee. this is protection from garbage packages and spam.

+*   **Payment for achievements** When registering a package, you can pay for proof of verification by static analyzers (look at point №1), and get achivment NFT for your package, this may be enough for simple smart contracts.
+The achivment system can be easily scaled

+## 8. Audit code

+When we create first stable release we try to use this grant - https://atlas.optimism.io/missions/audit-grants

+## 9. Deploy mainnet
+For main network we will be use optimism, but in the same time we deploy in all EVM networks.
+All  packages will be stored on optimistic network, and for implementations you can select one or more networks for register.
+Implementations will be with deterministic address

 # P.S